DeepSOIC/Part-o-magic/README.md

 # Part-o-magic
 PoM is an experimental add-on module for FreeCAD v0.17.
 (It won't work with FC v0.16.)

-The goal is to experiment with UI and ways to bring assembly infrastructure into the whole FreeCAD.
-Sure you have seen that new PartDesign things called Part and Body.
-The aim of Part-o-magic is to bring similar things to every workbench in FreeCAD, and make working with them more convenient.

-With Part-o-magic, organizing a multi-part project (i.e. an assembly) is much easier.
+PoM's main goals are:

+* Usability improvements of Part and Body containers, to simplify working with projects with multiple parts with deep hierarchy.
+This includes automatic object addition to active container, visibility automation, and other.

+* Expand PartDesign-like workflow to Part workbench, and all other workbenches centered around making shapes.
+Module container is the Body-like thing for Part workbench.

+Part-o-magic does not provide assembly features, such as constraints.
+It is aimed at in-place modeling, but it is supposed to be useful in conjunction with assembly.

 Beware.
 Part-o-magic is an epic hack.
 It will collide with similar functionality in FreeCAD as it is introduced.
 In case of doubt, you can always switch to Part-o-magic workbench, and disable Observer.